View Upcoming Events

 First or Worst: What Builds and Breaks Leaders

 When you move into a leadership role, nobody hands you a playbook.
 Maybe your boss will give you a few leadership pointers.
 Or, if you’re really lucky, maybe your company will put you through a new leadership school.
-But the sad truth is, most leaders are left to figure a lot of things out on their own.
+But the sad truth is that most leaders are left to figure many things out on their own.

-If the company you work for doesn’t invest in leadership development, you shouldn’t resign yourself to being a poor or mediocre leader.
+If your company doesn’t invest in leadership development, you shouldn’t resign yourself to being a poor or mediocre leader.
 Don’t sit back and let out a big sigh and relegate yourself to being a mediocre leader.
 Instead, take ownership of your own development.
 You can learn a lot by talking to leaders you admire, reading leadership books, and watching online videos.
-And well you should.

 Of course, most of what you’ll learn about being a good leader will come from your actual experiences on the job – especially situations that challenge and perplex you.
 You’ll learn how to get things right by first getting a lot of things wrong.

-For over thirty years I’ve spent thousands and thousands of hours coaching and developing leaders.
-My company, Giant Leap Consulting, designs, develops and delivers comprehensive leadership programs for emerging and experienced leaders.
+For over thirty years, I’ve spent thousands and thousands of hours coaching and developing leaders.
+My company, Giant Leap Consulting, designs, develops, and delivers comprehensive leadership programs for emerging and experienced leaders.
 Those leaders have taught me a lot about the difference between leaders who succeed and those who don’t.
-What follows are some of the lessons that are worth knowing if you want to succeed as a leader.
+What follows are some lessons worth knowing if you want to succeed as a leader.

 First or Worst: What Builds and Breaks Leaders